machado-lab/MHASPREAD-model/example_script.md

 mapview::mapshot(farms_location, file = "initial_outbreak_farms_location.png")  # Save the map
 ```
 ----
-# How control action simulations works
+# How the control action simulations work

 Control actions use the output of the initial spread.
 Control actions start in the next day post index case detection.